ajlanghorn/aws-ako20-cicd-security/content/Dependency Checking/_index.md

 1. Wait a moment, and refresh the page.
 Jenkins should start to restart.
 1. You should now be logged out; log back in.
 Your plug-in should now be installed.

-If you're stuck on a screen advising that the plug-in is being installed, remove `/updateCenter` from the URL and hit Enter.
+**Hint**: If you're stuck on a screen advising that the plug-in is being installed, remove `/updateCenter` from the URL and hit Enter.

+Next...

 1. Open Jenkins, and click `Manage Jenkins` on the left.
 1. Click `Global Tool Configuration`, and scroll down to the `Depdendency-Check` section.